General Privacy Notice

 We may collect, record and use your personal data in physical and electronic form, and will hold, use and otherwise process that data in line with the Data Protection Legislation and as set out in this notice.

 When we provide services to you or our clients and perform due diligence checks in connection with our services (or discuss possible services we might provide), we will process personal data about you.
 We may also collect personal data from you when you use this Website.

 We may process your data because:

 - you give it to us (for example, in a form on our Website such as the My Deloitte portal);

 - other people give it to us (for example, your employer or adviser, or third-party service providers that we use to help operate our business); or

 - it is publicly available.

 We may also collect personal information if you register for the Website using a third party social network account (e.g., LinkedIn, Facebook, and Twitter).
 For example, the Website may allow you to login using your social network account credentials.
 We may collect the user name associated with that social media account and any information or content you have permitted the social media network to share with us, such as your profile picture, email address, and birthday.

-The information we collect may depend on the privacy settings you have with the social network site, so please review the privacy statement or policy of the applicable social network site.
-When you access the Website through your social network account, you are authorising us to collect and use your information in accordance with this privacy statement.
+The information we collect may depend on the privacy settings you have with the social network site, so please review the privacy notice or policy of the applicable social network site.
+When you access the Website through your social network account, you are authorising us to collect and use your information in accordance with this privacy notice.

 The personal data we process may include your: